wyndhblb/timeslab/README.md

     a "month" is YYYYMM
     a "day" is YYYYMMDD
     a "hour" is YYYYMMDDHH
+    a "every 2 hours" is YYYYMMDDH02{hour/2}
+    a "every 3 hours" is YYYYMMDDH03{hour/3}
+    a "every 6 hours" is YYYYMMDDH06{hour/6}
+    a "every 12 hours" is YYYYMMDD12{hour/12}
     a "every 30 min" is YYYYMMDDHHM30{min/30}
     a "every 20 min" is YYYYMMDDHHM20{min/20}
     a "every 15 min" is YYYYMMDDHHM15{min/15}